 I have purchased a GA ticket but on the day I find out all my friends are on the Lindauer Lawn, can I upgrade?

-In the unlikely event that the Lindauer Lawn is not sold out there will be a limited number of upgrade tickets available for purchase at the information booth located by the entrance to the Public Village.
+In the unlikely event that the Lindauer Lawn is not sold out there will be a limited number of upgrade tickets available for purchase at the information booth located by the entrance to The Edge Public Village.
 To be guaranteed access please purchase your Lindauer Lawn ticket in advance.

 How much are Lindauer Lawn tickets?

-Online Standard (3 September until sold out) – $70 per person + booking fee
+Lindauer Lawn (2 September until sold out) – $75 per person + booking fee

-- Tickets for this area are limited and extremely popular so make sure you book your tickets early
+- Tickets for the Lindauer Lawn are limited and extremely popular, so make sure you book your tickets early

-- The Lindauer Lawn is for patrons aged 18 and over
+- The Lindauer Lawn is an R18 venue.
+Guests will be aged verified.

 - Gates open at 10.30am

-- To access the Lindauer Lawn, tickets will be scanned at the main entrance at Horncastle Area, you will then be allocated a wristband, which will need to be worn to access the Lindauer Lawn.
+- To access the Lindauer Lawn, tickets will be scanned at the main entrance at Horncastle Area, you will then be allocated an AWOP wristband, which will need to be worn

 Is there an age restriction on the Lindauer Lawn?